 What will I learn?

 This course is an introduction to key statistical ideas and skills transferable to tertiary study in statistics.
-In addition these ideas and skills will prepare students for fieldwork where the collection, analysis and interpretation of quantitative and qualitative data is important.
+In addition, these ideas and skills will prepare students for fieldwork where the collection, analysis, and interpretation of quantitative and qualitative data are important.

-Students will develop a systematic understanding of patterns in real world data.
-Statistical models and frameworks for data analysis will the used to make judgements (or statistical inferences).
+Students will develop a systematic understanding of patterns in real-world data.
+Statistical models and frameworks for data analysis will the used to make judgments (or statistical inferences).

 How will this course be assessed?

-A maximum of 20 credits is available in this course with 3 internal assessments worth 12 credits and 2 external assessment worth 8 credits.
+A maximum of 20 credits is available in this course with 3 internal assessments worth 12 credits and 2 external assessments worth 8 credits.

 Will there be any FAO?
 (Further Assessment Opportunities)

-There will be NO FAO’ s in this course.
+There will be NO FAOs for Internal Assessments in this course.

 What are the course costs?